andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 ### Not too wide

-The best level to test you code will not be too wide - your tests should not be prone to failure because of the behaviour of areas of code that you are not interested in.
+The best level to test your code will not be too wide - your tests should not be prone to failure because of the behaviour of areas of code that you are not interested in.
 Areas you are not interested in could simply be different components, or third-party libraries or services.